adrielradicchi/contacts/README.md

 # Contacts

 ## This project is for storing contact records with multiple addresses

-## Gems used
+### Gems used
-rails
+Rails
-pg
+Pg
-puma
+Puma
-rack-cors
+Rack-Cors
-rack-attack
+Rack-Attack
-devise
+Devise
-simple_token_authentication
+Simple Token Authentication
-will_paginate
+Will Paginate
-api-pagination
+Api Pagination
-active_model_serializers
+Active Model Serializers